AndrewBanks10/create-react-cr-project/README.md

-# create-react-cr-project with vscode, perhaps the best environment for developing with react.
+# Create-react-cr-project with vscode is the best environment for developing with react.

 Create-react-cr-project (CRPCR) is an optimal UI-based vscode-react-redux development/auto test/production environment.
 It supports all the modern webpack features out of the box and significantly simplifies the task of implementing a react-redux solution, as well as reducing the amount of code that must be written.